pydantic/pydantic-settings/docs/index.md

 - `PyprojectTomlConfigSettingsSource` using *(optional)* `pyproject_toml_depth` and *(optional)* `pyproject_toml_table_header` arguments
 - `TomlConfigSettingsSource` using `toml_file` argument
 - `YamlConfigSettingsSource` using `yaml_file` and yaml_file_encoding arguments
+- `AzureKeyVaultSettingsSource`.
+It requires the packages `azure-keyvault-secrets` and `azure-identity`, and the Azure role `Key Vault Administrator`.

 You can also provide multiple files by providing a list of path:
 ```py